MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold: Proof of Theorem

 \subsection{Proof of Lemma \ref{lemma:DisProbBound}}

-For the moment assume that the block $B$ is a tree.
-The case where $B$ is a tree with an extra edge will follow easily.
-Assume, also, that the vertex $u$ is the first vertex that is going to be coloured in the coupling.
+For the moment assume that the block $B_t$ is a tree.
+Assume, also, that the vertex $u$ is the {\em first vertex} that is going to be coloured in the coupling.
+That is, $u$ is next to the disagreeing vertex $w\in \partial B_t$.
 Let

-$S_X$ contains all the colourings which can be assigned to $B$ in the first chain and at the same time they do not use for $u$ a colour that appears in the disagreement.
-In the same manner we get $S_Y$ for the second chain.
-It is trivial to verify that $S_Y$ and $S_X$ are identical.
+$S_X$ contains all the legal colourings which can be assigned to $X_{t+1}(B_t)$ such that $u$ takes a colouring which is different than $Y_t(w)$.
+Similarly, we have

+It is trivial to verify that $S_Y$ and $S_X$ are {\em identical}.
 This implies that there is a coupling such that